gwill1337/University-Network/README.md

 :---------:  | :----------:
 SRV | 10.10.10.0/24

 P.S.
-Here better use mask /28 for SRV so as not to use the entire network but in my case CPT doesn't want work with this mask.
+Here better use mask /28 for SRV so as not to use the entire network but in my case CPT doesn't want to work with this mask.

 ## HQ
 ### Topology